danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 Sometimes you know that an open source project has solved a problem similar to yours, but extracting the relevant pattern means reading through an unfamiliar codebase and figuring out which parts are essential.
 AI assistants are remarkably good at this — point them at a repository, tell them what you're looking for, and they'll pull out the structural pattern in minutes.

-A recent example: I was working on a back office system where we were adding admin features and onboarding internal users for customer support.
+Here's how this played out recently: I was working on a back office system where we were adding admin features and onboarding internal users for customer support.
 We needed structured audit events — who did what, when, and to which record — rather than the scattered `Rails.logger.info` calls we'd been relying on.
 I knew [Fizzy](https://github.com/basecamp/fizzy), 37signals' open source Kanban tool, had an event tracking system worth studying.

-So I pointed Claude at Fizzy's `Event` model and the related files and asked it to explain the pattern.
-Within minutes, it identified the key architectural decisions:
+So I had Claude analyze Fizzy's `Event` model and the related files.
+It quickly identified the key architectural decisions:

 - **Polymorphic `eventable` association** — any model can generate events by including a concern, with actions automatically prefixed by the model name (`card_published`, `comment_created`) so event types are self-documenting.
 - **A JSON `particulars` column** — context-specific metadata stored in a flexible JSON column rather than separate tables for every event type.